 STORYTELLING SHOWS 2017-2018

 October 19: "Walk of Shame" at Infinity Hall Hartford (8:00 PM)

-December 1: Speak Up at CT Historical Society (7:00 PM)
+December 1: "Patios, Pools, & the American Backyard" at CT Historical Society (7:00 PM)

 July 30-August 3: Storytelling bootcamp, CT Historical Society (M-W-F 9:30-4:30)

 August 12-17: Storytelling bootcamp, Kripalu Center for Yoga and Health, Stockbridge, MA

 October 6: Beginners storytelling workshop, CT Historical Society (9:30-4:30)

 November 17: Advanced storytelling workshop, CT Historical Society (9:30-4:30)